buds-lab/buds-lab.github.io/index.md

 <!-- * You're very curious about other cultures and the concept of living and working in one of the **world's most diverse and culturally rich Asian cities**.  -->
 <!-- *You want to learn more about Asia.* -->

 If so, please contact Dr. Miller via email ([miller.clayton at gmail.com](mailto:miller.clayton@gmail.com)) to discuss upcoming projects.
 Research funding, scholarships, stipends, and grant affiliation are available.
-Previous projects that exemplify curiosity in any of the above points is desirable.
+Previous projects that exemplify curiosity in any of the above points are desirable.

 **More detailed job descriptions for Ph.D. and Post-Doctoral positions to be posted shortly!**